jnaidu/Developer-Portal-GitBook/developer_portal_solution_center_roles.md

-## Developer Portal Solution Center Roles
+## Covisint Developer Solution Center Roles

 The Developer Portal Solution Center has its own set of associated roles, and when a user is granted a role, they gain access to specific features for that application.